DrewWing/EDrewcatedGuesser/README.md

 ```

 ### Linux
+**The current version of this program is broken, don't use it right now.
+It will be fixed... hopefully... sometime later...**
 To run the program after setting up the correct variables (see below), run the `ftcapi.sh` program, which kind of calls everything else.
 If you want to do anything other than the basics, you're going to have to dig a little deeper into the code.
 Use the `h` modifier to get the help menu.

 ### MacOS